 2018 November I am recovering from open-heart surgery and open lung surgery at this time.
 I have started writing a book about following a set of drums halfway around the world and the experiences that go along with it.
 Hopefully, I will finish this book.
 Hopefully, I will have a successful recovery.

-This page is not from the book it was started almost 20 years ago of just random memories and experiences that came along in my life.
+This page is not from the book it was started almost 20 years ago of just random memories and experiences that came along in my life and come to mind.
 I will add more to this page and some of the stories may not appear in my book.
 And a life of over 50 years of drumming and living an unconventional one I have many stories to tell.
 I do hope you enjoy reading these experiences and adventures of my life and times.

 So here we go.,,